 The betaherpesvirus human cytomegalovirus (HCMV) is a ubiquitous pathogen that infects nearly 80% of the population by 40 years of age.
 Like all herpesviruses, HCMV infections are life-long, where the virus remains latent within progenitor cells of the host’s hematopoietic compartment.
 Healthy individuals, for the most part, remain asymptomatic.
 However, infection is problematic for those with weakened immune systems, where reactivation of HCMV from latency can cause severe morbidity and mortality.
-In addition to immunocomprimised patients, HCMV reactivation poses an additional threat to those with atherosclerosis and certain cancers (e.g.: glioblastoma).
+In addition to immunocomprimised patients, HCMV reactivation poses an additional threat to those with atherosclerosis and certain cancers (e.g., glioblastoma).
 In fact, viral DNA is found in the arterial walls of atherosclerosis patients and in a vast majority of glioblastoma tumors tested to-date.
 HCMV has the capacity to encode over 200 open reading frames (ORFs), four of which are G-protein-coupled receptor (GPCR) homologs: UL33, UL78, US27, and US28.
-Cellular GPCRs are signaling proteins that when activated, can induce a variety of downstream signaling events, thereby altering the host cell environment.
+Cellular GPCRs are signaling proteins that, when activated, can induce a variety of downstream signaling events, thereby altering the host cell environment.
 Although these viral GPCRs are homologous to cellular GPCRs by sequence analysis, only UL33 and US28 have known signaling properties.
 The four HCMV-encoded GPCRs are expressed during the lytic life cycle of the virus, yet the impact these four proteins have on this phase of the viral life cycle is incomplete.
 During latency, only a handful of HCMV genes are expressed, including US28.
 We hypothesize that US28 influences HCMV latency via specific signaling pathways during this phase of infection.

+- Elucidating the contribution of US28 toward the progression of atherosclerosis.
 Many US28-induced signaling cascades and the cellular factors that are subsequently altered are also involved arterial plaque formation during the progression to atherosclerosis, leading us to hypothesize that HCMV’s involvement in atherosclerotic progression could be due, at least in part, to US28-mediated events.
-We, and others, have described signaling properties of US28, which unlike cellular GPCRs, signals through a variety of ligands and couples to many G-proteins.
+Unlike cellular GPCRs, US28 signals through a variety of ligands and couples to many G-proteins.
 US28, like some cellular GPCRs that are dysregulated during disease, can also induce signaling events in the absence of a ligand (constitutive activation).
-We have found that the signaling properties of US28 vary by cell type, which may lead to our understanding how HCMV accelerates disease states in various tissues.
+The signaling properties of US28 vary by cell type, which may lead to an understanding of how HCMV accelerates disease states in various tissues.
 Lytically replicating HCMV, and more specifically US28, influences almost every stage of atherosclerosis, including the recruitment of immune cells to sites of injury at the vascular wall, aiding in the formation of plaques, and accelerating the mobilization of plaques to cause subsequent thrombosis and stroke.
 However, the mechanism(s) underlying HCMV’s contribution to these processes remain poorly understood.
-Our goal is to define the involvement of US28 in the acceleration of atherosclerotic disease progression by defining the following:
+Dr. O’Connor’s goal is to define the involvement of US28 in the acceleration of atherosclerotic disease progression by defining the following:

 Select publication (complete list of published work - http://www.ncbi.nlm.nih.gov/sites/myncbi/1J5ZF34E-255E/bibliograpahy/42502714/public/?sort=date&direction=ascending):